ietf-wg-dult/threat-model/draft-ietf-dult-threat-model.md

 The impact of remote advertisement monitoring is moderate, as tracking generally compromises privacy but, in many cases, prolonged observation primarily reveals the location of the object rather than of the person.
 The likelihood is high, as Attackers can execute this using off-the-shelf Bluetooth scanning tools or smartphone apps with minimal technical knowledge.
 As a result, this is classified as a medium risk attack.
 This attack can be partially mitigated by rotating tracking identifiers.

 Tracking Tags typically rotate any identifiers associated with the Tag, with the interval depending on context: when near the Owner's Device, identifiers rotate frequently (every 15–30 minutes), while in a separated state, rotation may occur only once every 24 hours (see {{!I-D.detecting-unwanted-location-trackers}}).
 Beck et al. have [demonstrated](https://eprint.iacr.org/2023/1332.pdf) a technological solution that employs secret sharing and error correction coding that would reduce this to 60 seconds.
-However, work must investigate how robust this scheme is to the presence of multiple Tags (see {{deploying-multiple-Tags-finding}}).
+However, work must investigate how robust this scheme is to the presence of multiple Tags (see {{deploying-multiple-tags-finding}}).

 While rotating identifiers provides partial mitigation, Attackers can still use advanced correlation techniques, such as signal fingerprinting, timing analysis, and multi-sensor triangulation, to bypass this defense.
 These methods leverage unique transmission characteristics, RSSI (Received Signal Strength Indicator) variations, and environmental factors to probabilistically link rotating identifiers back to a single Device over time.
 Prior research, such as Beck et al., has [demonstrated](https://eprint.iacr.org/2023/1332.pdf) how statistical models can be used to correlate Bluetooth signals even when identifiers change frequently.
 Additional work by Despres et al. further [demonstrates](https://people.eecs.berkeley.edu/~daw/papers/deTagtive-snip23.pdf) that BLE Devices using rotating identifiers can be deanonymized through RSSI-based correlation techniques.